Council of Legal Education (CLE): Archives, 1852-1997

 Copyright: Vested in the University of London for the period of the loan.

-Archival history: The surviving archive of the CLE, other than student records, was transferred to the Records of Legal Education Archives (now subsumed into the IALS Archives) by ICBET in 1997.
+Archival history: The surviving archive of the CLE, other than student records (see below under ALLIED MATERIALS), was transferred to the Records of Legal Education Archives (now subsumed into the IALS Archives) by ICBET in 1997.

 Accruals: No further accruals are expected.

-Related material held elsewhere: The CLE's surviving student records, dating from the 1930s, are at the time of writing in the custody of the General Council of the Bar.
+Related material held elsewhere: the CLE's surviving student records, dating from 1989, are at the time of writing in the custody of the General Council of the Bar.
+They were transferred from the CLE to the Inns of Court School of Law in 1997.

 There is a considerable quantity of information on the CLE in the archives of the four Inns of Court, including correspondence with the CLE, copies of the CLE's reports to the Inns, examination papers and results, and CLE certificates.
 The Middle Temple Archives, for example, holds Council of Legal Education accounts, reports, registers and other papers, 1853-1968 and Bar examination papers and results, 1852-2001.